creinz11/R_Analysis/README.md

 ### Hypotheses

-HO: The MechaCar does not perform better in the Front Crash Test than the competitons comparable car
+HO: The MechaCar does not perform better in the Front Crash Test than the competitons comparable car.

-HA: The MechaCar does perform better in the Front Crash Test than the competitions comparable car
+HA: The MechaCar does perform better in the Front Crash Test than the competitions comparable car.

 ### Testing & Data